esphome/esphome-docs/components/climate/thermostat.rst

 Default Target Temperatures and Mode
 ************************************

-These temperatures are used when the device first starts up.
+These configuration items determine default values the thermostat controller should use when it starts.

 - **default_mode** (*Optional*, climate mode): The default climate mode the controller should use if it is unable to restore it from memory.
 One of:

-  - ``off``
+  - ``off`` (default)
   - ``heat_cool``
   - ``cool``
   - ``heat``